sangmort/steel-tabs/README.md

 # STEEL TABS - BROWSER EXTENSION DOCUMENTATION

 Steel Tabs is a fun project that transforms the new tab experience in Chrome and Firefox.
-This extension replaces the default "new tab" content with a beautifully styled Steelers-themed page that generates random "Tomlinisms"[^1] – quirky and wisdom-filled quotes by Mike Tomlin, the Head Coach of the Steelers.
+This extension replaces the default "new tab" content with a beautifully styled Steelers-themed page that generates random "Tomlinisms"[^1].

 ## FEATURES